beijaflor-io/ghcjs-commonjs/examples/README.md

 webpack this integration is still primitive but easy to improve.

 ## [`pandoc` Exposing existing Haskell packages](/examples/pandoc)
-**pandoc** exports a basic JavaScript API (currently only working on Node.js), which let's JavaScript users run PanDoc natively.
+**pandoc** exports a basic JavaScript API, which let's JavaScript users run PanDoc natively.
+It works on Node.js and the browser, through `node-main.js` and webpack, but `webpack` takes 1 hour and many gigabytes of RAM to compile...